France debates extending headscarf ban to universities

 France's 2004 ban on headscarves in schools and 2010 ban on full face veils in public have alienated many of its five million Muslims.
 Rioting broke out in a Paris suburb last month after police checked identity papers of a fully veiled woman.

-"This is one more step in the legal stigmatisation of Muslims," the March 15 Liberty Committee, a Muslim group opposed to the school headscarf ban, said on Tuesday.
+"This is one more step in the legal stigmatization of Muslims," the March 15 Liberty Committee, a Muslim group opposed to the school headscarf ban, said on Tuesday.

 "The separation of church and state cannot be reduced, as some want it to be, to an arsenal of laws against Muslims."